 It’s far simpler than you might think, and the name is a good indicator.
 A fixed-rate mortgage cannot change for the duration of the fixed-term you lock into.
 A variable rate can change at any time, even in the introductory period.

 A standard variable rate (SVR) is not a fixed-length deal, so there are no time limits applicable.
 All other rate types have a tie-in period, however, and when they come to an end, the SVR is the lender’s default rate that you will be placed onto.

-When a variable or fixed-rate deal ends, you will revert onto your lender’s SVR (standard variable rate).
-To avoid this, you will need to look at a remortgage or product transfer.
+When a variable or fixed-rate deal ends, you revert onto your lender’s SVR (standard variable rate).
+To avoid this, you'll need to look at a remortgage or product transfer.

 A cap, on the other hand, is very beneficial.
 Also known as a ceiling, this a level that your interest rate will never rise above, regardless of financial indicators.
 Caps are hard to find, but can offer excellent peace of mind when taking out a variable rate product.